pwn20wndstuff/Undecimus/README.md

 * Use the built-in diagnostics tool
 * Get technical support on the r/Jailbreak Discord Server

+## Best practices
+* Perform a full restore with Rollectra before switching from the other jailbreaks

 ## Video tutorial
 * Coming soon